vloermatt/ts-practice/README.md

 # ts-practice

-A broken application for practicing typescript
+A broken application, meant as a short assignment for students, looking to practicing typescript.

 run `yarn start` in the root to start nodemon in order to watch & rebuild the project as you go 🏃‍♂️